-AV-101, also known as “L-4-chlorokynurenine” and “4-Cl-KYN”, is a novel, orally available prodrug candidate focused on the treatment of neuropathic pain, depression and potentially other neurological conditions.
+AV-101, also known as “L-4-chlorokynurenine” and “4-Cl-KYN”, is a novel, orally available prodrug candidate focused on the treatment of neuropathic pain, depression, epilepsy and potentially other neurological conditions.

 AV-101 is converted in the brain into an active metabolite, 7-chlorokynurenic acid (7-Cl-KYNA), which is an antagonist of the N-methyl-D-aspartate (NMDA) receptors.
 7-Cl-KYNA is a synthetic analogue of kynurenic acid, which is a naturally occurring CNS regulatory compound, and is one of the most potent and selective blockers of the regulatory GlyB-site of the NMDA receptor.